 - 1. Academic staff of at least three years' standing or matriculated students may apply to the relevant Faculty Business Committee for permission to submit a portfolio of published work such as books or papers in refereed journals.
 The Faculty shall seek the comments of the appropriate School in the University on the acceptability of the submission and in the case of a submission by a matriculated student similar comments from the student's supervisor. - 2.
 Any publications submitted must already be published and in the public domain. - 3.
-The application shall be accompanied by the following documents: - A. An abstract in English of the published work - B. Details of the published work included in the portfolio - C. Approval from the holder(s) of copyrights if required.

-- D. In the event of the inclusion of works by multiple authors a statement by the senior author(s) of publications indicating the candidate's contribution to the work in the three critical areas of conception, execution and writing. - 4.
+The application shall be accompanied by the following documents: - A. An abstract in English of the published work - B. Details of the published work included in the portfolio - C. Approval from the holder(s) of copyrights if required. - D. In the event of the inclusion of works by multiple authors a statement by the senior author(s) of publications indicating the candidate's contribution to the work in the three critical areas of conception, execution and writing. - E. Where a third party has been utilised to correct the written language in the thesis, a statement indicating that such assistance has been used. - 4.
 The standard of the submission should be equivalent to that expected from a diligent student after a period of three years of full time study, and be of scholarly standard expected for the degree of PhD. - 5.
 Upon permission to submit being granted the candidate shall submit three copies of the portfolio each containing the abstract and a critical discussion of the work. - 6.
 The critical discussion should summarise the aims, objectives, methodology, results and conclusions covered in the portfolio.
 It should also indicate how the publications form a coherent body of work, what contributions the candidate has made to this work, and how the work contributes significantly to the expansion of knowledge.
-It should be at least 10,000 words, but not more than 25,000 words in length. - 7 The portfolio shall be accompanied by a declaration that none of the work contained in the books or papers submitted has been submitted by the candidate for a higher degree in any other university.
+It should be at least 10,000 words, but not more than 25,000 words in length. - The portfolio shall be accompanied by a declaration that none of the work contained in the books or papers submitted has been submitted by the candidate for a higher degree in any other university.